RafqaHaddad1/DesignPatterns/README.md

 ### H. Strategy

 ---------------------------------------
-Certainly!

 The **Strategy pattern** is a powerful design pattern that allows you to define a family of algorithms, encapsulate each algorithm in a separate class, and make their objects interchangeable.
 Let's dive deeper into its key aspects:

 1. **Purpose and Example**:
    - The Strategy pattern is useful when you have multiple algorithms that can be used interchangeably based on different contexts.